Small gaps between primes: Introduction

 The recent breakthrough of Zhang \cite{Zhang} managed to extend this work to prove

 thereby establishing for the first time the existence of infinitely many bounded gaps between primes.
-Moreover, it follows from Zhang's theorem the that number of admissible 2-tuples contained in $[1,x]^2$ which satisfy the prime $2$-tuples conjecture is $\gg x^2$ for large $x$.
-Thus in this sense a positive proportion of admissible 2-tuples satisfy the prime 2-tuples conjecture.
+Moreover, it follows from Zhang's theorem the that number of admissible sets of size 2 contained in $[1,x]^2$ which satisfy the prime $2$-tuples conjecture is $\gg x^2$ for large $x$.
+Thus, in this sense, a positive proportion of admissible sets of size 2 satisfy the prime 2-tuples conjecture.
 The recent polymath project \cite{Polymath} has succeeded in reducing the bound \eqref{eq:ZhangBound} to 4680, by optimizing Zhang's arguments and introducing several new refinements.

 The above results have used the `GPY method' to study prime tuples and small gaps between primes, and this method relies heavily on the distribution of primes in arithmetic progressions.
 Given $\theta>0$, we say the primes have `level of distribution $\theta$'\footnote{We note that different authors have given slightly different names or definitions to this concept.
-For the purposes of this paper, \eqref{eq:LevelOfDistribution} will be our definition of the primes having level of distribution $\theta$.} if, for any $A>0$, we have
+For the purposes of this paper, \eqref{eq:LevelOfDistribution} will be our definition of the primes having level of distribution $\theta$.} if, for every $A>0$, we have

-The Bombieri-Vinogradov theorem establishes that the primes have level of distribution $\theta$ for any $\theta<1/2$, and Elliott and Halberstam \cite{ElliottHalberstam} conjectured that this could be extended to any $\theta<1$.
+The Bombieri-Vinogradov theorem establishes that the primes have level of distribution $\theta$ for every $\theta<1/2$, and Elliott and Halberstam \cite{ElliottHalberstam} conjectured that this could be extended to every $\theta<1$.
 Friedlander and Granville \cite{FriedlanderGranville} have shown that \eqref{eq:LevelOfDistribution} cannot hold with $x^{\theta}$ replaced with $x/(\log{x})^B$ for any fixed $B$, and so the Elliott-Halberstam conjecture is essentially the strongest possible result of this type.

 The original work of Goldston, Pintz and Y\i ld\i r\i m showed the existence of bounded gaps between primes if \eqref{eq:LevelOfDistribution} holds for some $\theta>1/2$.
 Moreover, under the Elliott-Halberstam conjecture one had $\liminf_n(p_{n+1}-p_n)\le 16$.
-The key breakthrough of Zhang's work was in establishing a suitably weakened form of \eqref{eq:LevelOfDistribution} holds for some $\theta>1/2$.
+The key breakthrough of Zhang's work was in establishing that a slightly weakened form of \eqref{eq:LevelOfDistribution} holds for some $\theta>1/2$.